 No, a tame dragon is not in the same class as a horse or a pet.
 This is more often than not the driving conflict in tame dragon narratives that go on for longer than the initial “wow, a dragon” episode.
 The Temeraire series from Throne of Jade onward is an excellent example.

-I would argue that the Tame Dragon, better called the Wonderful Dragon, is so firmly established in our culture that he is worthy of a place in the Christian imagination.
-Wonder, like love, is one of the emotions that points to the divine whenever we experience it.
+While this blog post is starting from the supposition that I do not want to glorify evil in my stories, I would argue that the Tame Dragon, better called the Wonderful Dragon, is so firmly established in our culture that he is worthy of a place in the Christian imagination.
+Wonder, like love, is one of the emotions that points to the divine when we experience it.
 And dragons are the very embodiment of fantasy wonder to so many people.
 There is a reason that you can find dragon tchotchkes in every gas station and that so many fantasy fans use the dragon as a sigil.
 It’s because they are emblems of wonder to today’s dragon consumers, not wickedness.

-Tame dragons can be an additional use of the fantasy animal without denying dragons as traditional symbols of evil and chaos.
-After all, our tame dragons are often found fighting beside us as we go up against bigger dragons (see, in 2019, the plots of How To Train Your Dragon and The Priory of the Orange Tree).
+Tame dragons, based on natural wonder, can be an additional use of the fantasy animal without denying dragons as traditional symbols of evil and chaos.
+After all, when you look to our tame dragons they are almost always fighting beside us as we go up against bigger dragons (see, in 2019, the plots of How To Train Your Dragon and The Priory of the Orange Tree).